nikitasavaliya87/ARM/README.md

 ## Known Limitations

 - Limited to a subset of ARM instructions
+- Three- Byte instruction is not working
 - May not handle all edge cases of ARM instructions

-## Contributions

-Contributions and suggestions are welcome!
-Fork the repository, make changes, and create a pull request.
-Please adhere to the [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact Information

-For queries or suggestions, contact [your-email@example.com].
+For queries or suggestions, contact nikita.savaliya16@gmail.com